 Left untreated, EAB will eventually be fatal to ash or white fringe trees.
 If more than 30-40% of the tree’s canopy is already gone, chances are the tree is too damaged to survive.
 Otherwise, it can be possible to save the tree.
 Sustained pesticide usage is the normal course of action, and advance use of treatment may prevent an infestation.

 Stein Tree Service has been providing skilled care of trees in Delaware, Pennsylvania, and Maryland for over 35 years.
-If you believe you have seen emerald ash borer in Wilmington, or signs of damage, contact one of our certified arborists immediately to discuss your options.
+If you believe you have seen emerald ash borer in Wilmington, or signs of damage, contact one of our tree care specialists immediately to discuss your options.